Covid-19 - main content

-- If considering making vaccinations mandatory, can you demonstrate that a COVID-19 vaccination is a bona fide occupational requirement?
-Seek a legal opinion and consider other issues (e.g., medical reasons for not getting vaccinated).
+- If considering making vaccinations mandatory, can it be shown that a COVID-19 vaccination is a bona fide occupational requirement?
+Seek legal advice and consider other issues (e.g., medical reasons for not getting vaccinated), if necessary.

-Host a vaccination clinic at the workplace.
+- Host a vaccination clinic at the workplace.